-In Garner, a vacant bank building has been converted to a coffee shop.
-The building, located on a prominent corner should aid in attracting other development and will increase the number of businesses and people downtown.
-This project completed construction in June 2017.
+In Garner, a vacant bank building was converted to a coffee shop.
+The building, located on a prominent corner, should aid in attracting other development and will increase the number of businesses and people downtown.
 It has stimulated in the immediate vicinity the sale of three properties, attracted three new businesses to Main Street with four full-time and 6 part-time jobs, supported the retention of one business that retained three full-time jobs and created five full-time and one part-time job.
 The town supported these activities with land acquisition and the construction of a new recreation center adjacent to the project totaling \$2,259,835, streetscape improvements for \$399,666, a façade grant to the project of \$5,000, and \$6,000 toward downtown opportunity site conceptual drawings for the Garner Forward Comprehensive Plan.